Understanding 360-Degree Feedback

 The value of feedback in general

 Before we look more closely at 360-degree feedback, let's understand feedback in general.
-For most people, 'feedback' refers to the squeal you hear when a live microphone is placed in front of a speaker.
+For many people, 'feedback' refers to the squeal you hear when a live microphone is placed in front of a speaker.
 Tiny sounds are magnified until the point where you cannot ignore them.

 Inter-personal feedback is similar.
 Things people might say about you so quietly that you don't hear them, are made so clear you cannot ignore them.
 You end up with new knowledge about yourself.
 Additionally, things you have always known and accepted about yourself appear in a new light.